isblab/nestor/README.md

 [![PubMed](https://salilab.org/imp-systems/static/images/pubmed.png)](https://pubmed.ncbi.nlm.nih.gov/xyz/)     #TODO: Replace xyz with PubMed ID

 # **NestOR: Optimizing the representation for Integrative Structure Modeling using Nested Sampling**

 ## **Dependencies:**
 Standard IMP installation (compiled from the source code), numpy, mergedeep, mpi4py, matplotlib, pyyaml, plotly

-## **Exit codes:**
-**Exit code 0:** Process terminated normally.
-**Exit code 11:** Process terminated due to either a shuffle configuration error or NaN was encountered in the likelihoods.
-The process will be restarted automatically.
-**Exit code 12:** Process terminated as NestOR ran out of maximum allowed iterations.
-The process will not be restarted.
-**Exit code 13:** Process terminated due to *Math domain error* in analytical uncertainty calculation.
-This happened probably because the run terminated too early.

 ## **Installation:**
 1. Compile IMP from the souce code to your choice of directory
 2. Replace the `macros.py` in `imp/modules/pmi/pyext/src/` with the macros.py in the current repository.
 Make sure the file is named `macros.py` in the destination directory.
 3. Similarly, replace the restraints directory in `imp/modules/pmi/pyext/src/` with the restraints directory in the present repository.

 ## **Running NestOR:**
 1. Make the modeling script in the form as shown in the `example/modeling.py`.
 One will also need to make separate topology files for different candidate representations.